vzlatsin/Helper/docs/guides/auditor_guide.md

 ### Auditor Guide

 **Purpose**
-The audit ensures the quality, completeness, and compliance of deliverables produced by the architect, designer, developer, and coder roles.
+To ensure the quality, completeness, and compliance of deliverables produced by the architect, designer, developer, and coder roles.

 **Responsibilities**
 1. **Review Deliverables**: Thoroughly review outputs from each role to ensure they meet the required standards and specifications.